PrefectHQ/prefect-dask/README.md

 ### Distributing work across workers

-If your task contains a Dask collection, such as a `dask.DataFrame` or `dask.Bag`, to distribute the work across workers and achieve parallel computations, use the `get_dask_client` context manager within your task.
+If your task contains a Dask collection, such as a `dask.DataFrame` or `dask.Bag`, to distribute the work across workers and achieve parallel computations, use the `get_dask_client` context manager.

-Be mindful of the futures upon `submit` and `compute`.
-To resolve these futures, call `result`.
+Within task run contexts:

 ```python
 import dask